Funding Opportunities for Aspiring and Current Law Students

 California Lawyers Foundation & Labor and Employment Law Section Scholarships

 The Labor and Employment Law Section of the California Lawyers Association and the California Lawyers Foundation award joint scholarships to law students of up to $8,000.
 According to the website, [t]he purpose of the scholarships is to provide funding to diverse law students to engage in legal endeavors in an employment or labor related field that are non-compensated or under compensated.”
-Applications were due March 31, 2025.
+Last year, applications were due March 31, 2025.
+The application is now open and you can apply on their website but the deadline is unclear so apply soon!
 Learn more here.

 Latina Lawyers Bar Association Scholarship

 The Latina Lawyers Bar Association (LLBA) is a bar association in Los Angeles County committed to supporting Latinas throughout their legal careers.
 Each year, LLBA awards scholarships to law students.
-The 2025 eligibility requirements include California residence/domicile with the intent to practice law in California; demonstrated community service; demonstrated overall commitment to the Latina community; demonstrated desire and commitment to be a leader in the legal profession; and financial need.
+The 2026 eligibility requirements include California residence/domicile with the intent to practice law in California; demonstrated community service; demonstrated overall commitment to the Latina community; demonstrated desire and commitment to be a leader in the legal profession; and financial need.
 Applications were due September 12, 2025.
+Be sure to check their website periodically for updates, including the application when the application window opens.
 Learn more here.

 Lawyers’ Mutual Insurance Company Scholarship Program

 In cooperation with the Daily Journal, the Lawyers’ Mutual Insurance Company hosts the Lawyers’ Mutual First-Generation Student Scholarship to provide support to law students who are the first in their families to pursue higher education and a legal careers.
 The scholarship is open to students who attend eighteen (18) law schools throughout California: California Western School of Law, Chapman University Fowler School of Law, Golden State University School of Law, Loyola Law School, Pepperdine University Rick J. Caruso School of Law, Santa Clara University School of Law, Southwestern School of Law, Southwestern Law School, Stanford Law School, University of California Berkeley School of Law, University of California Davis School of Law (King Hall), University of California Law, San Francisco, UCLA School of Law, University of San Diego School of Law, University of San Francisco School of Law, University of Southern California Gould School of Law, University of the Pacific McGeorge School of Law, and Western State College of Law at Westcliff University.
-The application window was November 11, 2025 through January 1, 2025 so be sure to check the Daily Journal’s website in the fall for the 2025-2026 deadlines!
+The application was due February 1, 2026.
+Be sure to check the Daily Journal’s website in the fall for the 2026-2027 deadlines!

 Mexican American Bar Foundation Scholarship

 The Mexican American Bar Foundation (MABF) Scholarship is open to law students at select law ABA-accredited law schools in Los Angeles County (Loyola, Pepperdine, Southwestern, UCLA, and USC) and Orange County ( UC Irvine School of Law).
 Scholarship award amounts vary.
+The application deadline was February 9, 2026.
 Learn more here.

 Women Lawyers of Los Angeles: Ruth Bader Ginsburg Scholarship